github/docs/content/developers/overview/managing-deploy-keys.md

 #### Setup

-1. [Run the `ssh-keygen` procedure][generating-ssh-keys] on your server, and remember where you save the generated public/private rsa key pair.
+1. [Run the `ssh-keygen` procedure][generating-ssh-keys] on your server, and remember where you save the generated public and private rsa key pair.
 2. In the upper-right corner of any {% data variables.product.product_name %} page, click your profile photo, then click **Your profile**. ![Navigation to profile](/assets/images/profile-page.png)
 3. On your profile page, click **Repositories**, then click the name of your repository. ![Repositories link](/assets/images/repos.png)
 4. From your repository, click **Settings**. ![Repository settings](/assets/images/repo-settings.png)